Cookstoves in Washington State

 The EPA’s emission limits are the minimum limits that a state is required to have, but any state can add onto those limits in order to control their air quality even more.
-Washington is one state that has stricter emission standards than most, and as a result, it can be confusing to sort out what wood-burning appliances are allowed and what are not.
+Washington is one state that has stricter emission standards than most, and as a result, it can be confusing to sort out which cookstoves in Washington state are allowed and which are not.
 As the largest seller of wood cookstoves in North America with the largest product line, we at Obadiah’s wanted to try and clear things up for our neighbors who live over in the beautiful state of Washington.

 The Washington Department of Ecology defines a wood-fired cookstove as “an appliance designed primarily for cooking food.”
 Under Washington law, a cookstove has to have the following characteristics to be exempt from emission testing: